refinedev/refine/documentation/docs/packages/cli/index.md

 ### run

-Runs a custom script in the context of your **refine** project.
+Runs a custom script in the context of your Refine project.
 Also It will pass all the arguments to the script.

 First it will check `package.json` to see if there is a script with the given name.
 If there is, it will run that script.
 Otherwise, it will run in `node_modules/.bin`.

-With this way you can run unsupported commands via **refine**.
+With this way you can run unsupported commands via Refine.

 ```bash
 npm run refine run react-app-rewired start